suggitpe/suggitpe.github.io/_recipes/chinese-dishes/marinated-pork-loin.md

 ---
 ## The cook
 1. On a roasting tray for 40 minutes at 180c.
-1. If you let the drippings hit the metal of the pan it will turn to charcoal so put put some water underneath the pork, this will make a good sauce on the pork.
+1. If you let the drippings hit the metal of the pan it will turn to charcoal so put some water underneath the pork, this will make a good sauce on the pork.
 1. For the final part of the cook, baste the pork with a honey glaze (honey and hot water in a 2:1 ratio) and grill it.
 1. Make sure to rest the meat for 10 minutes before you serve.